Griatch/twiddler-configs/README.md

 that there may still be changes happening to the config, at which point this sheet may not be completely accurate.

 ## DelEnt

 ![delentimage](img/delent.png)

-This is my personal keyboard layout, named after the Del and Ent keys being next to each other (had to pick something ...).
+This was my personal keyboard layout, named after the Del and Ent keys being next to each other (had to pick something ...).
 I made this by reshuffling the letters of the default config by order of frequency in English (so *not* from TabSpace).
 The config then grew from there.